McIntireEvan/rasp-pi-room-temp/README.md

 Only changes: Installing Grafana as directed in that blog didn't work for me.
 I installed from https://grafana.com/grafana/download?platform=arm and it worked fine.

 ## Running the script
-Get the python script in this repo, replace w/ influx details
+Get the python script in this repo, replace influx details if you changed them, and run it.

-run it, and go to grafana. make a chart and you should be able to select temperature or humidity

-todo: document this more
+Go to Grafana, make a new dashboard, and copy the model I have, or make your own.

 # TODO
 - Add Barometric pressure sensor; possibly replace DHT22 with BME280.
 Need to do more research